nanoc/nanoc.app/content/doc/troubleshooting.md

 {:data-nav-title="“Found 3 content files…”"}
 ## Error: “Found 3 content files for X; expected 0 or 1”

-This error occurs when you have multiple files with the same base name, but different extensions.
-Nanoc requires each base name to be unique.
+This error occurs for legacy identifiers when there are multiple files with the same base name, but different extensions.
+When using legacy identifiers, Nanoc requires each base name to be unique.
 For example, the following situation will give raise to this error:

 	content/assets/fonts/foo.eot
 	content/assets/fonts/foo.otf

-Nanoc converts these filenames to _identifiers_, which (unless specified otherwise) do not contain the file extension.
-In the example given above, both filenames correspond to the identifier _/assets/fonts/foo_.
+Nanoc converts these filenames to _identifiers_ which do not contain the file extension.
+In the example given above, both filenames correspond to the identifier _/assets/fonts/foo/_.
 Identifiers are required to be unique, and thus Nanoc raises an error.

 New in Nanoc 4 are full identifiers, which _do_ contain the file extension.
 We recommend upgrading to Nanoc 4 and enabling full identifiers as well as glob patterns.
-See the [Nanoc 4 upgrade guide](/doc/nanoc-4-upgrade-guide/) for details.
+See the [Nanoc 4 upgrade guide](/doc/nanoc-4-upgrade-guide/) and [Identifiers and patterns](/doc/identifiers-and-patterns/) for details.

 {:data-nav-title="“Can’t modify frozen…”"}
 ## Error: “can’t modify frozen…”